-Maritime donairs are characterized by their distinctive sauce, a sweeter version of a traditional garlic sauce, made from evaporated milk, sugar, garlic or garlic powder, and white vinegar.
-Traditional garlic sauce is usually made with yogurt or mayonnaise instead of evaporated milk and vinegar; it also has lemon juice rather than sugar.
+Maritime donairs are characterized by their distinctive sauce, a sweeter version of a traditional garlic sauce, made from condensed milk, sugar, garlic or garlic powder, and white vinegar.
+Traditional garlic sauce is usually made with yogurt or mayonnaise instead of condensed milk and vinegar; it also has lemon juice rather than sugar.

 - ½ teaspoon garlic powder

 - 14 ounces canned sweetened condensed milk

 - Pour the condensed milk from the can into a bowl.
 Add the garlic powder and mix well to fully incorporate.

 - Next, add the vinegar and fold it into the mixture.
 Don’t mix or stir aggressively and don't over mix.